KwaChristianity and the Martial Arts: Compatible?

 There is no room for pride or machismo in the practice of good self-defense.

-Prevention necessitates an attitude that reflects the old adage, "he or she who runs away, lives to fight another day.13
+Prevention necessitates an attitude that reflects the old adage "he or she who runs away, lives to fight another day."13

-Physical Confrontation is always our last resort14 but is it biblical?
+Physical Confrontation is always our last resort14.
+But is it biblical?
 Where the Bible urges us to turn the other cheek15 it also commands fathers to make provision for the needs of their families.
 In fact, the Bible says that anyone who does not make such provision is worse than an unbeliever.16

-Properly understood, the Bible does not contradict itself.
-If we must turn the other cheek yet provide for the well-being of our families, there must be a balance between these two precepts.
+Properly understood the Bible does not contradict itself.
+If we must turn the other cheek yet provide for the well-being of our families there must be a balance between these two precepts.

 I firmly believe that a Christian must avoid physical confrontation as much as possible.
 Yet there are situations when an aggressor simply will not stop his attack no matter how humbly a Christian accepts verbal threats and taunts.
-When it becomes clear that simply absorbing a couple of punches will not break off an attack, what is a believer in Christ to do?
+When it becomes clear that simply absorbing a couple of punches will not break off an attack what is a believer in Christ to do?
 Allow himself to be beaten to the point of severe injury?

 If the continued attack will incapacitate the breadwinner of the family to the point that he can no longer provide for the needs of his family I feel that it is within the scope of biblical Christianity to defend oneself.